vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 > Here again, i beg to differ that there may not have been a complete lack of experimentation by Swami Desika.
 It could be that the reasoning was just inconclusive or resulting from a hasty generalization.
 They may have also been results of "thought experiments" based upon observable world from their point of view. - @sreeki123

 If vedAnta deshika experimented, being the genius that he was, he would have done it carefully and perfectly.
 So it is very likely that he did not - it just didn't occur to him to experiment.

+## dhyAna method
+> bhuvana-jñānaṁ sūrye saṁyamāt
+>
+> Translation: By practicing saṁyama of sūrya-dvāra (suṣumnā nāḍī), the Yogī obtains knowledge of all aspects of the universe. — (Yoga-sūtra, Vibhūti-pāda, Sūtra 26)
+>
+> What is saṁyama?
+The Yoga-sūtra (Vibhūti-pāda, Sūtra 4) says — trayam ekatra saṁyamaḥ — "To attain the three stages of dhāraṇā, dhyāna and samādhi on a single object is known as saṁyama".
+>
+> In the various commentaries to sūtra 26 mentioned above, all the traditional commentators viz. Śrī Vyāsa, Śrī Bhoja, Śrī Nāgeśa Bhaṭṭa, Śrī Rāmānanda, Śrī Sadāśivendra Sarasvatī etc. have described the same universe that is described in the Bhāgavatam and the other Purāṇas.
+Many of these commentators describe the fourteen planetary systems, the Meru, the pleasure gardens of svarga, the various oceans filled with various juices etc. - @sricharan3026

+This is exactly what was suggested by varadAchArya in the commentary cited in the video.

+However all these meditators only got bhuvana-ajnAna, not bhuvana-jnAna.
+Meditation, unfortunately, is not a reliable way of understanding the physical universe - careful observation and experimentation are far superior.

 ## Implications of error
 ### Trustworthiness